Shubham7171github/Uber-Data-Analysis-Project/README.md

 ✔ Total Booking Value
 ✔ Total Trip Distance

-# DAHBOARD 3: DETAILS TAB
+# DASHBOARD 3: DETAILS TAB
 To provide in-depth insights and allow users to explore granular data, a Grid Tab will be created.
 This tab will enable drill-through functionality, allowing users to access detailed records based on selections made in other dashboards.